 Water-based training has grown in popularity from its initial roots in rehabilitation to being widely used by many coaches as an alternative to land-training with one premise being that it has less impact on joints (the body is supported) and specifically helps in muscle conditioning.
-A publication identified the fact that water-based training leads to significantly lower heart rate and lactate production than the same activity performed on land.
+A publication identified the fact that water-based training leads to a significantly lower heart rate and lactate production than the same activity performed on land.
 Coaches may need to take account of this when planning water sessions and set session goals in accordance with these points.
 For example, if the session goal is to develop lactate tolerance water may not be the best medium!

 The specificity of training principle predicts that combining, for example, resistance and endurance training (concurrent training) could interfere with the maximum development of strength and endurance capacity that results from either type of training alone.
 A recent study throws new light on this.
 Working with untrained male volunteers who underwent endurance only training (ET), resistance only training (RT) or concurrent training (CT), the study revealed that strength gains were the same in the RT and CT but that the CT group did not develop the same level of endurance improvement as the ET group as measured by VO2 peak.
 In summary, power athletes seeking to improve elements of endurance to support recovery in training, for example, can achieve this while maintaining a progressive strength program.
 Endurance athletes, the report, suggests, may not achieve maximal endurance benefits while undergoing a combined strength and endurance program.
-Training sessions in the weights room require technical skills for handling weights and a through understanding of the principles of strength and power gain.
+Training sessions in the weights room require technical skills for handling weights and a thorough understanding of the principles of strength and power gain.
 A number of recent publications have provided very useful information for the strength conditioning specialist, coach and athlete alike:

 Rest periods between sets can determine the potential gains from the session.
 In the first study based on recreational weight-trainers a recovery of 1 minute between two sets of bench presses at 75% 1RM to exhaustion yielded far lower total work than if either 3 or 5 minutes recovery was taken.
-Regardless of the recovery period the second set of lifts produced fewer repetitions than the first set.
+Regardless of the recovery period, the second set of lifts produced fewer repetitions than the first set.
 The trial went on to demonstrate that subjects could sustain 8 to 12 reps at this intensity provided 3 minutes recovery was taken.
 The tendency for many athletes in the weights room is to return to the bar too early and be unable to finish the series and hence fail to derive full benefit from their session.
-Moral of the story, plan your rest periods and take a stopwatch to the gym and use it!
+Moral of the story: plan your rest periods and take a stopwatch to the gym and use it!

-Smarter ways to train are always being sort and with power athletes a popular form of training is so-called 'complex training' where the athlete performs a heavy resistance in a strength oriented set followed by a dynamic or power oriented set.
+Smarter ways to train are always being sort and with power athletes, a popular form of training is so-called 'complex training' where the athlete performs a heavy resistance in a strength-oriented set followed by a dynamic or power-oriented set.
 In a bench press / explosive bench press throws in a Smith machine based study sixteen rugby players familiar with complex training showed a 4.5% increase in power output in the second power training set against normal strength based work only.

 A variation currently being proposed on the complex training method is a 'contrast training' method.
 Based on half squats and jump squats as the strength and power activities respectively groups underwent various combinations of setting.
 Complex training of 3 sets of half squats followed by 3 sets of jump squats did not produce the same level of power output as in the contrast set.
-However, this was only the case for relatively strong athletes.
+However, this was only the case for strong athletes.

-Continuing on strength training programs a recent paper concluded that a combination of high and low intensity work for 4 weeks after an initial 6 week hypertrophic phase of leg press work yielded a greater strength gain than continuing with the hypertrophic workout.
+Continuing on strength training programs a recent paper concluded that a combination of high and low-intensity work for 4 weeks after an initial 6-week hypertrophic phase of leg press work yielded a greater strength gain than continuing with the hypertrophic workout.
 The results suggest that a combination of high- and low-intensity regimens is effective for optimizing the strength adaptation of muscle in a periodised training program.
-On the subject of strength development a study looking at vertical jump performance showed that at either sub-maximal or maximal effort the torque power contribution to jump height from ankle and knee joint muscles was unchanged whereas at maximal jump height the contribution from hip extensors was elevated significantly.
+On the subject of strength development, a study looking at vertical jump performance showed that at either sub-maximal or maximal effort the torque power contribution to jump height from ankle and knee joint muscles was unchanged whereas at maximal jump height the contribution from hip extensors was elevated significantly.
 This could offer a modality for specific training regimens for different muscle groups.

-An interesting final study has attempted to model sprinting performance based on approximately 10 metre acceleration sprints from a standing start with the objective of identifying strengths and weaknesses for individual athletes across the acceleration spectrum and to assist the coach in developing an athlete-specific training plan.
-The need for this approach can be appreciated when we consider that two athletes may record the same time for a given distance acceleration sprint but one may still be accelerating and one may have reached maximum speed - the two athletes may have different training needs but this can only be truly identified if we look at more detailed information through the different phases.
+An interesting final study has attempted to model sprinting performance based on approximately 10-metre acceleration sprints from a standing start with the objective of identifying strengths and weaknesses for individual athletes across the acceleration spectrum and to assist the coach in developing an athlete-specific training plan.
+The need for this approach can be appreciated when we consider that two athletes may record the same time for a given distance acceleration sprint, but one may still be accelerating and one may have reached maximum speed - the two athletes may have different training needs but this can only be truly identified if we look at more detailed information through the different phases.
 A good move and one that could potentially move many athletes to a higher performance level if adopted widely.